rivari22/pokemon-flutter/README.md

-# pokedex
+# pokedex android

-A new Flutter project.
+A new Flutter project. for android

+## NOTES: This app will work 100% on android

 ## Progress and preview